chettrick/stm32cubef4/Projects/STM32446E_EVAL/Demonstrations/readme.txt

 @par How to use it ?

+Below the detailed steps:

 In order to make the program work, you must do the following :
- - Open your preferred toolchain
+ 1 - Open your preferred toolchain
- - Rebuild all files
+ 2 - Rebuild all files
- - Open STM32 ST-Link Utility V3.6, click on "External Loader" from the bar menu then check "N25Q256A_STM32446E-EVAL" box
- - Connect the STM32446E-EVAL board to PC with USB cable through CN16
- - Set BOOT0 pin (SW1) to 1 to select RAM Boot
+ 3 - Open STM32 ST-Link Utility V3.6, click on "External Loader" from the bar menu then check "N25Q256A_STM32446E-EVAL" box 4 - Connect the STM32446E-EVAL board to PC with USB cable through CN16 5 - Set BOOT0 pin (SW1) to 1 to select RAM Boot
- - Use "STM32CubeDemo_STM32446E-EVAL_V1.0.0.hex" file with STM32 ST-Link Utility to program both internal Flash and external QSPI memory
+ 6 - Use "STM32CubeDemo_STM32446E-EVAL_V1.0.0.hex" file with STM32 ST-Link Utility to program both internal Flash and external QSPI memory
- - Change BOOT0 pin (SW1) to 0, and reset the Board
+ 7 - Change BOOT0 pin (SW1) to 0, and reset the Board
+ 8 - copy the pictures and audio files provided under "Utilities/Media/" in the USB key 9 - Plug a USB micro A-Male to A-Female cable on CN9 connector 10 - Run the demonstration
+-> The internal Flash and the external QSPI memory are now programmed and the demonstration is shown on the board.

+In order to Edit and debug the program, you must do the following
+- if not done, perform step 1, 2, 3, 4 , 5 and 6 described above,
+- Open your preferred toolchain,
+- Use the IDE to update and load the internal flash content,
- - Run the demonstration
+- Run the demonstration.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */